 All of our Tasi orders are shipped plastic free.
 We package our garments in reusable calico bags and ship in compostable satchels made from corn starch.
 We ship all of our orders with Sendle, Australia's first 100% carbon neutral delivery service, who are also a certified B-Corp!

 to plant one tree for every item sold!
 We understand that while the eucalyptus trees used to make our Tencel are grown using sustainable forestry initiatives, they are still resources that are being used.
 Carbon Neutral plant predominantly drought-tolerant Eucalypts and woody-stemmed Acacias, although over 60 species of trees and shrubs are grown to encourage biodiversity.
 Carbon Neutral has planted trees across more than 140 sites in Western Australia and South Australia, however their focus is now on the Mid West of WA, in the Yarra Yarra Biodiversity Corridor, an area where up to 97% of the land has been cleared.

 A core part of the Tasi ethos is minimalism; less but better.
 We create timeless styles, shapes and colours that will last a lifetime of travels and don't harm the environment in their production.
 We also operate under a slow fashion model, so we don't release styles seasonally like most fashion brands, your favourite Tasi styles will still be available and relevant for years to come.
 We design to replace the need to consume, simply by making clothes that last.
-We also don't run sales or discount our clothing; our price reflects the true cost of making that garment responsibly.

 The entire Tasi collection is designed and produced right here in Australia.
 Whilst also supporting local industry and local businesses, manufacturing in Australia lowers our contribution to fossil fuels.
 As our pieces are made to order we also don't sit on any stock, which means there is no wastage.